antiwork/.github/CONTRIBUTING.md

 ### General best practices

 - Update documentation if you're changing behavior
-- Add or update tests for your changes
+- Add or update tests for your changes–any functional changes should reflect in updated/new end-to-end tests
-- Include screenshots of your test suite passing locally
+- Include screenshots of your test suite passing locally if the build doesn't run automatically
-- Make sure all tests pass
+- Make sure **all** tests pass
-- Request a review from maintainers
+- Request a review from one maintainer
 - After reviews begin, avoid force-pushing to your branch
    - Force-pushing rewrites history and makes review threads hard to follow
    - Don't worry about messy commits - we squash everything when merging to main
-- Self-review your PR with explanatory comments for any non-intuitive or non-obvious changes to help reviewers understand your reasoning
+- **Must**: Self-review your PR with explanatory comments for any non-intuitive or non-obvious changes to help reviewers understand your reasoning
-- The PR will be merged once you have the sign-off of at least one other developer
-- Use clear, descriptive variable names
-- Follow existing code patterns in the repository
 - Newlines at end of files, always
-- Add explanatory comments for race conditions and other unintuitive coding patterns

 ### Front-end